 If I Made is Emily Newman’s home-based business teaching classes to creative professionals.
 When you teach classes online, not only do you have the flexibility to do it from home, you can also choose to offer live or pre-recorded teaching and training.
 For example, you might offer the live courses at a premium rate, while customers can purchase the recorded sessions at a discounted price.

 That’s what Yegi Saryan, founder of Yegi Beauty, does with her business.
-After establishing a successful online beauty brand, she turned her talents into passive income.
+After establishing a successful online beauty brand, she looked to expand her good home business ideas and turned her talents into passive income.
 Now, aspiring entrepreneurs can purchase lash classes to kickstart their skills and add it as a service offering in their business.
 Classes are available both online and in-person.You can also choose the class size and length.
 If you like small groups or even one-on-one, consider tutoring, mentorship, or masterminds.
 If you like larger groups, do bigger training sessions and courses.
 Teach a one-time all-day summit, an hour a week, or somewhere in between.

 Not interested in human interaction?
 Create a fully downloadable course for purchase.
 All you need is the content, be it a video walkthrough, templates, articles, or how-tos.
 Use a screen-recording tool like ScreenFlow to capture your screen and voice while you walk students through the material.

-Whichever way you slice it, teaching online is a profitable home business idea because it requires low overhead—just an investment in time.
+Whichever way you slice it, teaching online is one of the profitable ideas of business to start from home because it requires low overhead—just an investment in time.

 7. Productize your service or expertise

 As we just discussed, one of the biggest downsides of running a service-based business is that you’re paid strictly for your time, skills, and effort.
 Emily Newman of If I Made productized her classes into digital courses, packaging the recordings from her live sessions and selling them at a lower rate.